MakeSchool-Tutorials/Makestagram-Swift/P6-Setup-App-Structure/content.md

   <source src="https://s3.amazonaws.com/mgwu-misc/SA2015/AddViewController_TabBar_Small.mov" type="video/mp4">
 </video>

-Now we have the third View Controller set up.
-This also completes the set up of our very basic app structure.
+Now we have all required View Controllers set up.

 #Decorating the Tab Bar Items

-The empty tab bar looks pretty sad - let's add an image to each tab bar item.
+The empty Tab Bar looks pretty sad - let's add an image to each Tab Bar Item.
 That will also make it easier to identify the different tabs.

-Currently the tab bar has three entries and looks like this:
+Currently the Tab Bar has three entries and looks like this:

 ![image](tab_bar.png)